Machine Learning Decoder for 5G NR PUCCH Format 0

 \section{Results and discussion}

 In this Section, we describe the results obtained from training and testing the neural network in various configurations.
 Prior work adopts two types of performance metrics~\cite{kim2020performance, phan2021enhanced, tadavarty2021performance} - False detection and Missed Detection.
 False detection refers to the gNB receiver predicting that UCI was sent when in fact nothing was sent.
-Missed detection refers to the gNB receiver not identifying a true UCI transmission by the UE.
-In this paper we adopt a slightly different metric (that also encapsulates missed detections), leaving false detection for immediate future work.
+In this paper we confine missed detection to mean the gNB receiver incorrectly classifying a true UCI transmission by the UE, and not missing the detection.
+We adopt a slightly different metric (that also encapsulates missed detections), leaving false detection for immediate future work.

 In keeping with other Machine Learning papers, we use accuracy as an evaluation metric.
 Accuracy is the ratio of correct predictions to the total number of predictions.
 It is the probability that the neural network believes a specific type of UCI was sent, given that some UCI was indeed sent by the UE.
-Furthermore, the accuracy metric by definition, incorporates the inverse of missed detections - correct decoding of UCI inherently means that the gNB has not missed the detection.
-False detections can easily be incorporated into our framework by adding an additional label class whose inputs would be instances of AWGN.
+Furthermore, the accuracy metric by definition, incorporates the complement of missed detections - correct decoding of UCI inherently means that the gNB has not missed the detection.
+False detections can easily be incorporated into our framework by adding an additional class label whose inputs would be instances of AWGN.

 Fig.~\ref{fig:accuracy_loss_vs_epoch} shows the training and validation accuracy and loss.
 A generally increasing accuracy and decreasing loss, ultimately leading to convergence is indicative of a neural network that has learnt well.
 Furthermore, validation accuracy/loss values are slightly better, but not too much better than the training values suggesting that the neural network has not overfit.
 It also suggests that new unseen data has sufficient variance and is not skewed in favor of any one class.